Will green growth spell the end of capitalism?

 So, no – green growth is not the end of capitalism, but rather, it is a natural extension of its evolutionary path.
 Seeing this opportunity requires a willingness to learn from history and the courage to think differently.

-Jon Duncan is Head of Responsible Investment at Old Mutual Sustainability.
+Jon Duncan, Head of Responsible Investment at Old Mutual Sustainability

 This article has been reposted with permission from the Old Mutual Investment Group website.